 Using an Amazon Echo as a hub

-Some Amazon Echo speakers ‚ÄĒ specifically the Amazon Echo Plus and the Amazon Echo Show ‚ÄĒ can work as Zigbee hubs.
+Some Amazon Echo speakers ‚ÄĒ specifically the Amazon Echo Plus, the Amazon Echo Show and the latest (4th-gen) Echo ‚ÄĒ can work as Zigbee hubs.
 If you've already got one of these speaker models set up, new Hue bulbs can be added through Alexa and the Philips Hue skill.

-Make sure your Hue bulbs are connected and powered on, then head into the Alexa app for Android and iOS (which you should have already installed when setting up your Echo).
+Make sure your Hue bulbs are connected and powered on, then head into the Alexa app (which you should have already installed when setting up your Echo).
 Select Devices, then the Plus button, then Add Device.
 After a few seconds of searching, your Hue lights should be detected and added.

 Through the Alexa app you can group your Hue bulbs together and even group them with smart lights of a different brand.
 However, without the Hue Bridge you can't create custom scenes, have lights turn on or off based on your location, or access various other advanced features available in the Hue app.